ast-grep/ast-grep.github.io/website/guide/rule-config/composite-rule.md

 We can read the rule as "matches code that is both an expression statement and has content `console.log('Hello World')`".

 :::tip Pro Tip
 `all` rule guarantees the order of rule matching.
-If you use pattern with metavaraibles, make sure to use `all` array to guarantee rule execution order.
+If you use pattern with [meta variables](/guide/pattern-syntax.html#meta-variable-capturing), make sure to use `all` array to guarantee rule execution order.
 :::

 ## `any`